davidjb/jcu.me-user-doc/source/editing.rst

 When adding a new identifier, the grey highlighted section of the example (sometimes the example is the entire entry) shows the part of the URL or identifier required.
-You can use the ``Test`` button to confirm your profile loads in the popup window that appears.
+You can use the ``Test`` button to confirm your profile loads in the pop-up window that appears.

 If you're editing your profile for the first time, you'll likely find some of these identifiers have been added automatically.